dotnet/arcade/Documentation/AzureDevOps/TestReportingData.md

 Notable fields in this table include:

 **Branch**: Name of the code branch the test ran from.

 **PassCount**: How many times the test passed on the first try in the last hour.

 **FailCount**: How many times the test failed in the last hour.

 **PassOnRetryCount**: How many times the test passed after a retry in the last hour.

+**ReportDate**: The latest datetime value of data that was aggregated in this row.

 ### AzureDevOpsTestsSummary